cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/02_servers.md

 ![](../../images/Servers01.png)

 ## Installing Servers
-This section describes how to install a server in your Shieldoo Mesh network:
+The following steps describe how to install a server in your Shieldoo Mesh network:
 1. Go to the machine on which you want to install the server.
 2. Log in to your organization's Shieldoo Mesh web application.
 3. Create a placeholder for the server in your network: